SalmaAlassal/SpringBoot-LearningHub/LearningNotes/JPA2.md

         }
         ```

+    > The main difference is that bidirectional relationship provides navigational access in both directions, so that you can access the other side without explicit queries.
+Also it allows you to apply cascading options to both directions.

 - In JPA, the **“owning side”** of a relationship refers to the entity that takes charge of managing and updating the **join table**.
 On the flip side, the **“inverse side”** (denoted by the `mappedBy` attribute) mirrors the relationship but doesn’t interfere with the **join table** management.
    - Consider a relationship between two entities: `Author` and `Book`.
 If `Author` is the owning side, it implies that `Author` is accountable for updating the relationship between `Author` and `Book` in the database.